 On November 17, 2007, we entered into an agreement with Alpha Credit Resources LLC to secure a \$1,000,000 revolving credit facility that is geared specifically to our business.
 As of October 2008, the company renewed its agreement with Alpha Credit Resources LLC until November 17, 2009 and as an inducement to renew the credit line was increased to \$2,000,000, with additional seasonal increases to \$2,500,000.
 In September 2010 we began discussions with Alpha Credit for an additional \$6.0 million credit facility to provide available credit to finance sales of our new at-home testing diagnostic product.
 The company last borrowed funds using the credit line in the Year ended December 31, 2011.
 The agreement matured on December 31, 2011 without renewal.
 In March of 2012, we executed a renewal agreement with Alpha Credit.
 The renewal Year matured on December 31, 2012.
 We borrowed no money under this renewal.
 In December 2013 we again renewed our credit line with Alpha Credit, expanding our credit line to \$12.5 million (Fourth Omnibus Renewal).
 As a part of the most recent renewal agreement all previous accrued debt and interest owed Alpha Credit was reduced to \$0.00.
 Alpha Credit Resources breached this renewal agreement.
 The agreement was allowed to come to term.
-In April 2016 the company brought its disputes with Alpha Credit to the attention of new management and while working on a resolution, the parent of Alpha Credit and its sister operations became embroiled in two Federal criminal investigations and the resulting liquidation of the funds under the management of Alpha's parent Platinum Hedge Fund.
+In April 2016 the company brought its disputes with Alpha Credit to the attention of new management and while working on a resolution, the parent of Alpha Credit and its sister operations became embroiled in two Federal investigations.
 The company is standing still until these investigations are brought to a conclusion.